Group-20-Software-Engineering/lasertag/README.md

 # KOWN BUGS
-- On the PlayAction Screen, when the main screen exits, it freezes, Forcing a Forc Quit
+- On the PlayAction Screen, when the main screen exits, it freezes making the user force quit

 # Contributers
 - Programmer061703--------------Blake Williams